 However, in the past year we’ve seen several websites where the term ‘full-spectrum’ was used to deceivingly describe a product that was e.g. a combination of mycelia, substrate and fruiting body.
 A smart play with words, but in essence misleading.

 Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to an ignorant layman.
 It is just marketing talk.
 Below we give some examples, to illustrate our point.

 Natural Cordyceps.
 The black ‘branch’ on the left is the fruiting body, and the caterpillar is filled with mycelia – only the skin is left.

-E.g. Cordyceps fruiting bodies do not contain the bioactives that are responsible for Cordyceps’ reputation, the nucleosides and the cordycepin.
+E.g. Cordyceps sinensis fruiting bodies do not contain the marker compounds that are responsible for Cordyceps’ reputation, the nucleosides and the cordycepin.
 The ancient Chinese already knew this: wild Cordyceps with the highest value is the one with a very small fruiting body and a large ‘worm’ (which is filled with mycelia).
 Cultivated mycelia of specific strains, chosen for their consistent quality, give the best yield of bioactives.

 In old times Reishi’s therapeutic quality was valued by its bitterness.
 The mycelia are not bitter at all because they contain very little triterpenes.
 The triterpenes are responsible for the bitter taste.